-- In all geographical areas millions of homes will long remain out of reach of terrestrial infrastructures.
+- In all geographical areas, millions of homes will long remain out of reach of terrestrial infrastructures.
 Therefore, the satellite is the only way for them to have access to Internet, representing a highly significant addressable market for the FSS industry.
-In Europe, for instance, about four million homes will still be deprived of fixed terrestrial Internet connection exceeding 10 Mbps and 4G indoor Connectivity in 2030 in spite of the investment programmes announced by governments and telecom operators.
-In most emerging countries the deployment of terrestrial networks is lagging behind mature countries, which means the addressable market in those countries is even more significant. - The emergence of HTS satellites ("High Throughput Satellites") in the Ka frequency band has significantly reduced the cost of access to satellite resources for connectivity services when compared to traditional satellites.
-The deployment of second generation HTS satellites and of VHTS satellites ("Very High Throughput satellites") with dramatically increased capacity compared to HTS satellites, will provide a far larger number of users with offers comparable in terms of price and quality to very-high-speed terrestrial networks, leading to a change in scale in these markets, without saturating the strong demand described hereabove.
+In Europe, for instance, at least four million homes will still be deprived of fixed terrestrial Internet connection exceeding 10 Mbps and 4G or 5G indoor Connectivity in 2030 in spite of the investment programmes announced by governments and telecom operators.
+In most emerging countries the deployment of terrestrial networks is lagging behind mature countries, which means the addressable market in those countries is even more significant representing for example also several million units in Africa. - The emergence of HTS satellites ("High Throughput Satellites") in the Ka frequency band has significantly reduced the cost of access to satellite resources for connectivity services when compared to traditional satellites.
+The deployment of second generation HTS satellites such as EUTELSAT KONNECT and of VHTS satellites ("Very High Throughput satellites") such as EUTELSAT KONNECT VHTS with dramatically increased capacity compared to HTS satellites, provide a far larger number of users with offers comparable in terms of price and quality to very-high-speed terrestrial networks, leading to a change in scale in these markets, without saturating the strong demand described hereabove.